jackrdavies5/mondrian_k-anonymity/README.md

 Example: anonymise.py input.csv 0,1,2 2 output.csv 0 1

-This would create a strict 2-anonymisation (k=2) of the table in file input.csv which has no headers using columns 0,1,2 as QIDs
+This would create a strict 2-anonymisation (k=2) of the table in file input.csv which has no headers using columns 0,1,2 as QIDs, and output to output.csv

 --------------------------------------------------------------------------------------------------------------------